Valkea/Omdena_Reachbots/deployment_methods_explained/AWS_EC2_Docker.md

 > 7. If needed, start the instance (but it should already be running)

-## 2. Connect to AWS EC2 instance using ssh
+## 2. Connect to AWS EC2 instance and run last Docker version using ssh

 > 1. Under `EC2 / Instances` select your EC2 instance and click `Connect`
 > 2. Select `SSH client` tab and follow the instructions
 > 3. `cd to the project folder with the .pem file`